Josh Stewart: Early career

 Stewart got his start doing local theater at the Landmark Theatre in Sutton, West Virginia, and eventually moved to New York City to study at the T. Schreiber studios.
 He was a company member of the 13th Street Repertory Theatre.
 He continued his theater in Los Angeles, performing in Light Bulb and Beacon alongside Robert Forster and Brooke Shields.

 Stewart appeared as an extra in The WB series Dawson's Creek episode "To Green, With Love".
 In 2003 he filmed a pilot for a Western for ABC entitled Then Came Jones.
 In the pilot he played the character of Bill Jenkins.

-Stewart later appeared as Sean Cleary the CSI episode "Bad to the Bone", which aired on April 1, 2004.
+Stewart later appeared as Sean Cleary in the CSI episode "Bad to the Bone", which aired on April 1, 2004.
 That same year, he also appeared in a commercial for Levi's 501 Original jeans.
-Stewart also had a recurring role in Criminal Minds as Detective William LaMontagne, Jr., SSA Jennifer "JJ" Jareau's boyfriend and later, husband.
+Stewart also had a recurring role in Criminal Minds as Detective William LaMontagne Jr, as the boyfriend, and later husband, of main character SSA Jennifer "JJ" Jareau (A. J. Cook).
+His first appearance was in the episode "Jones" (Season 2, Episode 18), which aired in 2007.
+His character was killed off in 2025 in the third season of the revived show Criminal Minds: Evolution.